Evan Turner

-Evan Marcel Turner (born October 27, 1988) is an American professional basketball coach and former player.
+Evan Turner (born October 27, 1988) is an American professional basketball coach and former player.
 He was most recently an assistant coach for the Boston Celtics of the National Basketball Association (NBA).
 He was drafted second overall by the Philadelphia 76ers in the 2010 NBA draft.

 Turner attended St. Joseph High School in Westchester, Illinois.
 By his senior season, he was one of the top high school basketball players at his position in the nation.

 In 2010, Turner was a first-team All-American and the John R. Wooden Award National Player of the Year while playing at Ohio State University; he also became a two-time scoring champion and the Player of the Year for the Big Ten Conference.
 He was twice the only unanimous selection for the All-Big Ten first team by both the coaches and the media (i.e., 2008–09 and 2009–10).
 By finishing first in scoring and second in both rebounds and assists in the conference in the 2009–10 season, he was the first men's basketball player to finish in the top two in each of these categories and the first to finish in the top five in each category in the same season.
 He holds the conference record for most Conference Player of the Week awards, both in a career and in a single season.

 In March 2022, Evan Turner started a podcast with his former teammate from the 76ers, Andre Iguodala.
 The podcast is called Point Forward.